higlass/higlass/docs/track_types.rst

 - **selectRows**: Array of row indices (of the original multivec dataset) to include in the visualization.
 This enables filtering, sorting, and aggregation.
 By default, null, to show all rows and use the default ordering.
 - **selectRowsAggregationMode**: If the ``selectRows`` array contains subarrays, these will be treated as aggregation groups.
 This option can be used to define the aggregation function to use ("mean", "sum", "variance", "deviation").
 By default, "mean".
 - **selectRowsAggregationWithRelativeHeight**: If the ``selectRows`` array contains subarrays, this option will determine whether the visual heights for the aggregated row groups will be scaled by the group size or always a single unit.
 By default, true.
+- **selectRowsAggregationMethod**: Where should the aggregation be done?
+By default, "client".

 **Example:**